peterhoward42/minikafka/docs/log.md

             *  do all the repo tests pass now?
             *  scan the repo - is it respectable from 10,000 feet?
             *  check all docs
-            o  ditch the use of the word toy from everything o  complete go lint sweep
+            o  complete go lint sweep
             o  complete go fmt sweep
             o  make sure clis work today